 Windows 8 – Method 2: The Ribbon aka Windows Explorer

 In Windows 7, you can open Windows Explorer click on Computer and then Open Control Panel on the toolbar.

-In Windows 8, you can also click on Open Control Panel but the toolbar has been replaced by the Ribbon as found in Office 2010.
+In Windows 8 or 10, you can also click on Open Control Panel but the toolbar has been replaced by the Ribbon as found in Office 2010.